Agentic Verification of Software Systems

 In \autoref{fig:complexity}, we report the complexity distribution of the lemmas by measuring the percentage of lemmas (y-axis) with a given complexity metric (term or hypothesis count, x-axis).
 For both metrics, the lemmas from \coqgym (orange) densely concentrate on the left end of the axis, suggesting uniformly lower complexity.
 In contrast, lemmas extracted from SV-COMP programs (blue) exhibit a more even distribution, with a lower peak and a long right tail, reflecting generally higher complexity.
-Concretely, 48\% of these lemmas from SV-COMP programs consist of >100 terms, and 52\% of them are associated with >7 hypotheses; \emph{no} lemma from \coqgym satisfies either constraint.
+Concretely, 48\% of these lemmas from SV-COMP programs consist of >100 terms, and 52\% of them are associated with >7 hypotheses; $<1\%$ mathematical lemmas satisfy either constraint.
 The stark contrast across both metrics suggests that the obligations extracted from real-world programs, which often capture intricate logic in the code, tend to have much higher complexity than their benchmark counterparts.
-Concretely, below shows an example lemma from {\tt hoare\_tut}, a project in \coqgym.
+Below shows an example lemma from {\tt hoare\_tut}, a project in \coqgym.
 It states that the non-equality function {\tt Zneq\_bool} correctly returns false only if {\tt x = y}.
 It is much simpler than lemmas from program verification tasks, as shown in \autoref{fig:motivating-example}(a).